jforge/docker-kafka-tools/README.md

 See [Seccomp security profiles for Docker](https://docs.docker.com/engine/security/seccomp/) for details.
 For me, this adds unacceptable user-facing complexity, therefore skipped.
-- The alternative which includes the [Python kafka-tools](https://pypi.org/project/kafka-tools/) is not efficiently created (777 MB image size), I left it here for some special case.
+- The alternative which includes the [Python kafka-tools](https://pypi.org/project/kafka-tools/) is not efficiently created and too big, I left it here for some special case.
 - I'm aware of, but didn't follow the vulnerability information of `docker scout`.
 - The applied cleanup includes removing a very big jar file for a Kafka Streams dependency to RocksDB.
 So far, I didn't see a toxic effect.